 Courtesy would mean treating your farm family better than your friends.
 Letting them speak without interruption, knocking or ringing the bell before entering the house, picking up after yourself, and putting tools away in the shop.

 Honesty is expressing your true feelings without fault-finding or blame.
 Know that being honest will not be held against you, but will create a farm family culture for making great decisions, with respect.
-No more stealing car gas from the farm bulk tank!
+No more stealing car gas from them!

-Humility is having a servant heart and not dwelling on seeking recognition.
-We all like to be appreciated, yet I see humble successful farmers as folks who choose to serve, build their businesses, and not dwell too long on pride or who gets the credit for success.
+Humility is having a servant’s heart and not dwelling on seeking recognition.
+We all like to be appreciated, yet I see humble successful farmers as folks who choose to serve, build their businesses, and not dwell too long on pride or who get the credit for success.
 They are people who lead by example.